Esri client applications

 If you have a stand-alone ArcGIS Server site, you can use map services in an ArcGIS Enterprise portal by adding them as external services.
 See Connect to secured services for more information.

-You can use Map Viewer in ArcGIS Online to build and share web maps and apps that work with the map services hosted on your ArcGIS Server site.
+You can use Map Viewer Classic in ArcGIS Online to build and share web maps and apps that work with the map services hosted on your ArcGIS Server site.
 You can also use the available basemaps, data, and applications—such as preconfigured templates or ArcGIS Web AppBuilder—to share your content.
 Learn more about creating content.

 ArcGIS Desktop applications